Research/Academic Curriculum and Career Development

 Research Fellowship Applications

 Three-year clinical/research fellows are encouraged to apply for our NIH T32 institutional training grant (Research Training in Neuroendocrinology Program) toward the end of her/his first year of fellowship.
 Regardless, 3-year clinical/research fellows fellows are expected to submit applications for individual grant support (most commonly an NIH F32 NRSA application) at the beginning of year two.
-The process of designing a research plan and submitting an individual fellowship application constitutes an important learning experience for all fellows.
+The process of designing a research plan and submitting an individual fellowship application constitutes an important learning experience for fellows.
 It is also an important step for those fellows planning to pursue an academic career that includes future submission of larger grant applications.
 To facilitate timely and successful fellowship grant applications, fellows are given some time to work on their research project during their first year, and clinical activities are markedly reduced beginning in May of their first year.
 This will provide fellows with ample time to collect preliminary data, formulate research plans, and construct a grant application.
 The fellow's research mentor will be intimately involved with this process.
 To support the grant writing process, the fellows present the “Specific Aims” of their research plan in a “Research in Progress” (RIP) discussion session in May or June of their first year.
 These RIP sessions are attended by faculty and fellows from the division in addition to others from the University community with interests in endocrine and metabolic research.
 We have found that this forum provides the fellow with valuable feedback from a group of experienced researchers.

 Failure to secure individual funding will neither alter the training curriculum or research experience for a fellow; and in the absence of individual grant funding, the fellow's support will continue to come from institutional training grants and/or the division.